ainephelan/ainephelan.github.io/_posts/2019-08-15-predicting-house-sale-prices-with-linear-regression.md

 ```

 <img src="https://raw.githubusercontent.com/ainephelan/ainephelan.github.io/master/images/ames_null_distros.png" alt="drawing" width="1000px"/>

-The remaining numeric columns with nulls are all on the interval/ratio scale, containing continuous and discrete values, as per the [documentation](http://jse.amstat.org/v19n3/decock/DataDocumentation.txt)

 I can see the distributions are heavily skewed, so I decide to impute using the `median` value as it more resistant to the effects of outliers.